jkroso/result-co/Readme.md

 # result-co

   Turn a generator function back into a normal one but where any `yield`ed values are awaited before continuing.
 Promises, thunks, etc.. get you closer to blocking semantics but often the syntax they require obscures that.
-This can help get your syntax a little closer to the blocking version too.
+This helps get your syntax even closer to the blocking version.

 ## Installation